-To date, the use of large-scale solar to supply LNG facilities has not been done due to questions of cost, reliability, maturing regulatory environment, and appropriately sited solar resources.
-This project asks: how can low-cost solar be effectively integrated into facilities requiring high levels of reliability and differing levels of electrification?
+To date, the use of large-scale solar to supply LNG facilities has not been implemented due to questions of cost, reliability, maturing regulatory environment, and appropriately sited solar resources.

-The project will provide a world-first blueprint for LNG facilities to increase fuel efficiency and competitiveness with potential applications for other large industrial facilities, also using gas for power generation.
+The outcome of this study is a world-first blueprint for LNG facilities to increase fuel efficiency and competitiveness with potential applications for other large industrial facilities, also using gas for power generation.
 This will provide opportunities for a huge range of businesses in the supply chain, such as renewable developers, whilst addressing key community concerns about emissions produced by the energy sector.

 The study found that a considerable amount of solar PV power can be integrated into LNG plants across Australia through retrofitting.
 If the maximum amount of technically feasible changes identified through this approach are enacted, it is estimated that the onshore LNG plants in the NT would reduce CO2 emissions by 19%, Queensland by 18% and WA by 21% from the emissions arising due to their electricity and stationary energy demand.